-- Rapidly growing backlog: All departments, including compliance, legal, marketing and customer support, now depend on your development team for even the smallest changes.
+- Rapidly growing backlogs: All departments, including compliance, legal, marketing, and customer support, now depend on your development team for even the smallest changes.
 This means release cycles are longer, and backlogs are growing.

-- Compliance, Legal and Risk Management : Everytime the compliance, risk and legal departments require changes to across all of your company’s forms, you’ll need to implement those manually.
+- Compliance, legal and risk management: every time the compliance, risk, and legal departments require changes across all of your company’s forms, you will need to implement those manually.

-- Product & Marketing : Everytime the marketing or the product teams want to update the copy, change the colors, make changes to the UX or adjust the order of the questions or pages, your team stops its day to day agenda, starting a new coding-QA-fixes-deployment cycle.
+- Product & Marketing: every time the marketing or the product team wants to update the copy, change the colors, make changes to the UX or adjust the order of the questions or pages, your team stops its day-to-day agenda and starts a new coding-QA-fixes-deployment cycle.

 - Technical changes: You will need to keep up with new browsers and devices to ensure that your form acts and reacts appropriately on any device.